Locally Private Sampling with Public Data: Experiments

 \section{Experiments}

 In this section, we compare the performance of our minimax optimal private sampler to the state-of-the-art private sampler, the relative mollifier framework (\Cref{def_RM}).
 The evaluation is done on synthetic data and two real-world datasets: Avezu CTR \citep{avazu_ctr} and MovieLens 1M \citep{movielens1m}.
-Details on the computing resources are given in \Cref{ap_infrastructure}.
+The code for experiments is available on Github \footnote{ \href{https://github.com/bzamanlooy/LDP-Sampling-Public-data}{https://github.com/bzamanlooy/LDP-sampling-public-data}}, and details on the computing resources are given in \Cref{ap_infrastructure}.